Nuggets vs. Timberwolves Injury Report Today - April 19

 Nuggets Season Insights

-- The 115.8 points per game the Nuggets put up are the same as the Timberwolves give up.
+- The Nuggets put up the same amount of points as the Timberwolves allow (115.8).

 Timberwolves Season Insights

-- The Timberwolves are scoring 111 points per game in their last 10 games, which is 4.8 fewer points than their average for the season (115.8).
+- The Timberwolves have played worse offensively in their previous 10 games, compiling 111 points per contest, 4.8 fewer points their than season average of 115.8.

-- The Timberwolves rank 23rd in the league averaging 111.3 points per 100 possessions on offense, and defensively are 10th, allowing 111.1 points per 100 possessions.
+- The Timberwolves rank 23rd in the NBA with 111.3 points scored per 100 possessions, and 10th defensively with 111.1 points conceded per 100 possessions.

 Nuggets vs. Timberwolves Betting Info